Our trains

 Class 150 at Crewe

 First appeared in 1984.
-On Arriva they are all two-coach sets.
+On TFW, they are all two-coach sets.
 Each coach runs on two four-wheeled bogies and has a 285hp engine.
 Units can be coupled together to give four or six coach trains all accessible to the conductor.
 They have double sliding doors one third and two thirds along the coach; it is the only type on the line with this arrangement.
 Generally used on our stopping trains during the winter, but during the summer it is transferred to the Conwy Valley line for the tourist traffic.
 Sometimes pressed into service on the Cardiff – Manchester runs but mainly found on local services in South Wales.

+Class 153.
 A single carriage unit mounted on two four-wheeled bogies.
 One 285hp engine.
 Originally BR Regional Railways weren’t

 Class 153 at Crewe